Episcopal Church of the Transfiguration Dallas

 Thursday May 09, 2024

-Sermon preached by The Rev. Ted Clarkson on The First Sunday of Advent 2023.
+Sermon preached by The Rev. Ted Clarkson on The Last Sunday after the Epiphany.
 We invite you to view the full service HERE.
 Learn more about our community by visiting www.transfiguration.net.

 Seek and Serve Christ in All Persons